Webcurl/gov_uk/modules/govuk_integrations_pay/modules/govuk_integrations_pay_webform/README.md

         - This text is also not allowed any type of special character.
     - Confirmation message
         - Markup to display to the user once they are redirected frmo GOV.UK Pay back to your site once payment has been sent.
+- Once the fields are configured, save the Element and Webform.

+Once added, the GOV.UK Pay element will force the Webform to redirect to GOV.UK Pay to handle the payment, as defined within the Element configuration.
+This will bypass default Webform handling upon submission, including emails.
+It is on the roadmap to invoke these handlers once the user is redirected to the Confirmation page.